HelithaNimnaka/HelithaNimnaka/README.md

 He/Him

 ## ⚡ Fun fact
-I love using AI tools to visualize how ancient places looked in their time! 😆🏛️🤖
+I love testing live AI voice models just to see how real they can sound 🧠🎧🤖

 ---
 ✨ _Feel free to connect and collaborate!_ 🚀